Glaxier0/discord-bot-reddit-java/README.md

 DISCORD API BOT TOKEN from https://discord.com/developers/applications

-An sql database named reddit_bot (if you use different sql then postgresql hibernate.cfg.xml needs to be edited.)
+An sql database named reddit_bot (if you use different sql than postgresql hibernate.cfg.xml needs to be edited.)

 reddit_bot database needs posts table.